zeeltrivedi1298/ChatBot_AI/README.md

-# 🤖 Create Chatbot using Azure AI Search & Azure OpenAI with Own Data
+# 🤖 Create Chatbot using Azure AI Search & Azure OpenAI With Own Data

 This project demonstrates how to build a **Retrieval-Augmented Generation (RAG) chatbot** on **Azure Cloud** using: